-Trump Dramatically Shrinks 2 Utah National Monuments
+Trump Orders Largest National Monument Reduction In U.S. History

 "President Trump's decision to reduce these monuments allows us to still protect those areas that need protection, while at the same time keeping the area open and accessible to locals who depend on this land for their daily lives," said Matt Anderson of the Utah-based Sutherland Institute.

-Anderson says large, public land national monuments hurt rural counties.
+Anderson says large, public-land national monuments hurt rural counties.
 These areas already have large amounts of federal public land, he says, where cattle grazing, mining and other types of private enterprise are heavily regulated.

-Rural Utah is still fuming from President Bill Clinton's designation of the Grand Staircase in 1996, which grandfathered in existing cattle grazing leases and other uses, but also nixed a proposed coal mine.
+Rural Utah is still fuming from President Bill Clinton's designation of the Grand Staircase in 1996, which grandfathered in existing cattle-grazing leases and other uses but also nixed a proposed coal mine.
 Clinton signed the proclamation at the Grand Canyon, in Arizona, and Utah officials at the time said they were blindsided.

 "When you designate a large national monument, you restrict access to the land and you block traditional uses of the land," Anderson said.

-In rural San Juan County, home to Bears Ears, more than 60 percent of all the land is owned and managed by the federal government.
-The county, which is also about 50 percent Native American, is often cited as one of Utah's poorest.
+The home of Bears Ears, rural San Juan County, is often cited as one of Utah's poorest, and more than 60 percent of all its land is owned and managed by the federal government.

-Depending on which side you're on, Monday's announcement is either about an overreaching federal government that prevented development on large amounts of federal land with little local support, or it's the latest example of the U.S. government breaking promises with Native Americans.
+"The Navajo Nation has made repeated requests to meet with President Trump on this issue.
+The Bears Ears Monument is of critical importance, not only to the Navajo Nation but to many tribes in the region," Navajo Nation President Russell Begaye said in a written statement.

+"The decision to reduce the size of the Monument is being made with no tribal consultation," he said.
+"The Navajo Nation will defend Bears Ears.
+The reduction in the size of the Monument leaves us no choice but to litigate this decision."

-Many tribal leaders and activists began convening in Salt Lake City over the weekend to protest the president's decision.
+Tribal leaders took to the streets of Salt Lake City over the weekend to protest the president's decision.
 At a rally Saturday, Ethel Branch, attorney general of the Navajo Nation, predicted the president wouldn't even set foot on or see the land in question.

 "I want him to visit Bears Ears before he takes any action," Branch told a cheering crowd at a rally outside the Utah Capitol.

-That's unlikely, with the monument more than a five-hour drive from Salt Lake, and with the president's tight visit also including a trip to the Church of Jesus Christ of Latter-day Saints' Welfare Square.
+That's unlikely, with the monument more than a five-hour drive from Salt Lake City, and with the president's tight visit also including a trip to the Church of Jesus Christ of Latter-day Saints' Welfare Square.

+The Navajo Nation isn't the only group to announce its intention to sue the Trump administration over his proclamations.
+Conservationists have also voiced their objections — and their plans to bring those objections to court.

+"I think the only thing this administration understands is lawsuits," Yvon Chouinard, founder and CEO of outdoor gear company Patagonia, told CNN.
+"We're losing this planet, and we have an evil government.
+And not just the federal government, but wacko politicians out of Utah and places.
+I mean, it's evil.
+And I'm not going to stand back and just let evil win."

-Republicans in Congress have proposed changes to the act — originally intended to protect against the looting of ancient artifacts from public land — to make it harder for presidents to use it as a means to create large national monuments.
+Republicans in Congress have proposed changes to the Antiquities Act, which was originally intended to protect against the looting of ancient artifacts from public land, to make it harder for presidents to use it as a means to create large national monuments.

-As for Trump, the law is gray when it comes to whether a president can actually shrink or abolish a large monument.
-Legal experts say that has historically been the role of Congress.
-Meanwhile, 16 presidents have used the Antiquities Act to create public lands monuments.
+The law, as written, authorizes the president to designate these monuments — but it is gray on the matter of whether a president can actually shrink or abolish a large, already-existing monument.
+Sixteen presidents have used the Antiquities Act to create public-lands monuments, but legal experts say that the task of modifying public lands has historically been the role of Congress.

+"President Trump's dramatic reduction of the Bears Ears National Monument is a direct attack on the Antiquities Act and America's public lands.
+We intend to challenge this action in federal court," Stephanie Meeks, president and CEO of the National Trust for Historic Preservation, said in a statement Monday after the announcement.

+"Rolling back the designation of Bears Ears leaves thousands of extraordinary archaeological sites vulnerable to looting and vandalism.
+The President's action also opens the remarkable Bears Ears' landscape to incompatible oil and gas development." she said.

+"This arbitrary review and illegal action will not go unchallenged," said Nicole Croft, executive director of Grand Staircase Escalante Partners.

-Environmentalists fear the decision could set a precedent for future presidents to unravel protections on federal land.
+Environmentalists like Croft fear the decision could set a precedent for future presidents to unravel protections on federal land.

-"There's a lot that might not survive the next couple of years, but our public lands legacy is certainly teetering on the brink here," said Matthew Koehler of the WildWest Institute.

-Several environmental groups and tribes have already announced they plan to sue following Trump's announcement Monday.
+"The experience of exploration, wonder and humility at the grandeur of the natural world is one our children and their children deserve, and that is what this administration is trying to rob from our future," she said.

 Correction Dec.
 4, 2017